 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The solunar fishing calendar in Comox tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Comox tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Comox.
 The times are generated in local time in British Columbia and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: